Compact Proofs of Model Performance via Mechanistic Interpretability: Quadratic counting for a sub-cubic proof

 Note that unlike in \autoref{sec:proof:convexity-of-softmax}, we pessimize independently over the query token and the non-max token, so the ``fixed'' query token may not in fact appear in any key-side position in the relaxed sequence we consider.

-\begin{definition} We can \emph{define a sequence of tokens via mapping from positions} by specifying a subset of valid tokens $S \subseteq \N^{<\dvocab}$ paired with a function $T : \N^{<\nctx} \to S$ specifying which token is in each position. \end{definition}
+\begin{definition}[of a sequence via mapping from positions] We can \emph{define a sequence of tokens via mapping from positions} by specifying a subset of valid tokens $S \subseteq \Nlt{\dvocab}$ paired with a function $T : \Nlt{\nctx} \to S$ specifying which token is in each position. \end{definition}